simondotm/nx-firebase/README.md

 ## Using Nx Libraries with Firebase Functions

-NxFirebase supports use of Nx Libraries within functions code.
+Nx-Firebase supports use of Nx Libraries within functions code.

 To use a shared library with an Nx Firebase Application (Functions), first create a buildable (and it must be buildable) Typescript Nx node library in your workspace: